gneissone/vivo-docker2/README.md

 # Dockerized VIVO

-This project creates three dockerized containers,
+This project creates two dockerized containers,
 - `vivo` The vivo instance
 - `solr` A standalone solr instance, based on a solr docker image
-- `mariadb` A standalone mariadb instance.

 These images can be used together, or independently to setup some development or working VIVO docker instances.